Frontify/fondue/packages/components/MIGRATING.md

         -   The `modality` prop was replaced by `modal` and is now a boolean.

+        -   The `showCloseButton` prop can be used to show a close icon on the right side of the header.

-    -   _required_ - The `Dialog.Trigger` is used to pass in a component to trigger the dialog.
+    -   _optional_ - The `Dialog.Trigger` is used to pass in a component to trigger the dialog.

-    -   _required_ - The `Dialog.Content` is the container appearing when the dialog is Visible
+    -   _required_ - The `Dialog.Content` is the container appearing when the dialog is Visible.
+All dialog content needs to be wrapped inside of this element.

-        -   _optional_ - The `Dialog.Header` can be passed in as a child of `Dialog.Content` to add a styled header to the dialog.
+        -   _optional_ - The `Dialog.Header` can be passed in as a child of `Dialog.Content` to add a styled header to the dialog

+            -   The prop `showCloseButton` can be passed to add a close button to the header.

         -   _optional_ - The `Dialog.Body` can be passed in as a child of `Dialog.Content` to add a styled body to the dialog.

         -   _optional_ - The `Dialog.Footer` can be passed in as a child of `Dialog.Content` to add a styled footer to the dialog.

         -   _optional_ - The `Dialog.SideContent` can be passed in as a child of `Dialog.Content` to add a space on the left side of the dialog.
 Custom components can then be passed in as as children of `Dialog.SideContent`

+-   Accessiblity

+    -   _required_ - The `Dialog.Title` component is used to wrap the title of the flyout so it will be refereced by the dialog and correctly exposed to screenreaders.
+It can be placed anywhere inside of `Dialog.Content`.

+        -   The prop `asChild` can be passed to `Dialog.Title` to avoid wrapping the content in a `h2` tag, but directly use the child.

+    -   _optional_ - The `Dialog.Desciption` component is used to wrap the description of the flyout so it will be refereced by the dialog and correctly exposed to screenreaders.
+It can be placed anywhere inside of `Dialog.Content`.

+        -   The prop `asChild` can be passed to `Dialog.Description` to avoid wrapping the content in a `h2` tag, but directly use the child.

 -   The styling / layout is now controlled on the subcomponent `Dialog.Content`